 Accessing your COVID vaccination certificate

 Vaccinations are currently top of everyone’s mind.
-They are the best way to protect ourselves and our community and, not surprisingly, veterans have been asking for information about how to get a COVID vaccination and how to access their vaccination certificate.
+They are the best way to protect ourselves and our community.
+Not surprisingly, veterans have been asking for information about how to get a COVID vaccination and how to access their vaccination certificate.

 Booking your vaccination